Griffon (GFF) Dividend Report

 Griffon Corporation’s leadership is guided by a seasoned executive team with deep experience in industrial operations, financial stewardship, and long-term strategic planning.
 Ronald J. Kramer leads as Chairman and CEO, roles he has held since 2018 and 2008 respectively.
 His background in investment and executive leadership has shaped Griffon’s evolution into a more streamlined, shareholder-focused company.
 Kramer is known for his disciplined approach to capital allocation and his steady hand during market shifts.

 The broader leadership group includes legal, operational, and segment-specific heads who contribute to Griffon’s stability and execution.
-With a structure that balances operational detail with strategic oversight, the management team has successfully navigated economic cycles, maintained profitability, and directed resources to support both organic growth and disciplined acquisitions.
+With a structure that balances operational detail with strategic oversight, the management team has successfully navigated economic cycles, maintained profitability, and directed resources to support both organic growth and disciplined capital allocation.

 Valuation and Stock Performance